pratikunterwegs/pathomove/README.md

 )
 ```

-7. Simulation output should be returned into the `data/output` folder specified above, or your custom equivalent.
+7. Simulation output should be returned as `Rds` files into the `data/output` folder specified above _on the cluster_, or your custom equivalent.
+Move these `Rds` files to your local system for further analysis.

 Please note (again): This is advanced functionality.
 It is brittle, i.e., it is not tested to work across a range of systems.
 Please do _not_ attempt this lightly.